opencast/opencast.github.io/communication.md

 ---
 title: Communication
-description: "This is how to get in contact with the project"
+description: "How to get in contact with the project"
 ---
 {% include community_menu.html %}